 What should I bring?

 - A well-tuned bike – long travel trail, or DH bike depending on ability and trip.
+(Or have us organize a rental).
+We ask that your bike be brought clean in ready to ride condition.

 - Layered clothing for changing conditions – expect to ride in 50-100 degree weather